deepakbzachariah/Nutanix/README.md

 ### Running this Example
-Initialize the modules (and download the Nutanix Provider) by running terraform init:
+Initialize the modules (and download the Nutanix Provider) by running terraform init.

     $ terraform init